minvws/nl-rdo-manon/README.md

 Components are adjustable through variables.
 The small "only what I needed set" makes sure you don't need unnecessary overrides within your CSS.
 For more information on the available variables and how to use them see the documentation.

 ## Origin
 During the vaccination campaign a lot of applications were launched and managed within a short time frame.
 With the strict branding requirements of the Rijksoverheid, the wish to produce accessible websites and due to the dynamic of the pandemic, the current solutions didn't meet the requirements.
-So within a short time frame the Ministerie of VWS produced a framework to do just that to simplify and optimize the production of their needed applications and sites.
-This framework has now been expanded and adjusted to be of use for a broader audience.
+So within a short time frame the Ministry of Welfare, Healthcare and Sports produced a framework to do just that to simplify and optimize the production of their needed applications and sites.
+This framework has now been expanded and adjusted to be of use to a broader audience.

-With the biggest difference between Manon Rijk (the version which uses the Rijksoverheid branding) and Manon Open, this version which is for general use, is that the open version is adjustable.
+The biggest difference between Manon Rijk (the version which uses the Rijksoverheid branding) and Manon Open, this version which is for general use, is that the open version is adjustable.
 As well as the added possibility to only select and use the parts that are needed within your project.

 ## License